 A Certificate of Eligibility (COE) — similar to a New York City license in teaching — is used in New York City to qualify for supervisory positions, such as education administrator and supervisor of, with the New York City Department of Education.
 Issuance of a COE is based on meeting State certification requirements and the results of a background check conducted via fingerprint screening.

 Once a candidate has a New York City COE, she/he is placed in the supervisory eligibility pool (SEP) and is qualified to apply for supervisory positions in that area.
 Candidates may apply for certificates at any time.
 Applying for a New York City COE is easy, free, and can be done online.
 Applications will be reviewed in less than three business days if a candidate has his/her records in order.
 To learn more about obtaining a COE or to access the COE application, please visit the SEP Web site

 .For Candidates with Future-Dated Supervisory Certificates from New York State

-If the New York State Education Department has already issued your supervisory certificate with an effective date in the future (certificates are only issued on September 1 or February 1) then you are eligible to apply for supervisory positions prior to the effective date.
+If the New York State Education Department has already issued your supervisory certificate with an effective date in the future (certificates are only issued on September 1 or February 1) then you are eligible to apply for principal or assistant positions prior to the effective date.
 Please note: This applies only to candidates with valid certificates that are not yet effective.